iu5jae/pYSFReflector3/README.md

 the html / php pages must be inserted in the directory provided within the webserver path, for example /var/www/html/ysf and be accessible as paths.
 The only configuration required, for each page, is to enter the path and name of the database generated by the collector.
 See the section and adapt it:

-// set path/db name
+// set path/db name<BR>
-$db = new SQLite3('/opt/pysfreflector/collector3.db');
+$db = new SQLite3('/opt/pysfreflector/collector3.db');<BR>

 the webserver must be active with the management of the php language and with the extensions (modules) related to the connection to the sqlite3 database.
-Check in (for example) /etc/php/7.3/apache2/php.ini if there is no such line: extension = sqlite3
+Check in (for example) /etc/php/7.3/apache2/php.ini if there is no such line:<BR>
+extension = sqlite3<BR>
 Check on the internet and on the documentation the right configuration for your server regarding the functioning of php and sqlite3.
 Install / configure as needed and reboot.
 Try to run manually (php main.php) to see that all works good!

 the main.php page displays the QSOs, with useful information such as the status (TC = call terminated, TO = timeout, TX = transmission in progress, WD = reflector watchdog, TB = blocked callsigns - if option selected - ), the gateway from which the flow came, the type of radio and serial, coordinates, and position on openstreet map if transmitted, and more (FICH pachet info).
 Also, in the footer there are information about the reflector and the active flows.
 Everything displayed comes from the configuration of the reflector.